 Mowing Bluegrass Shorter

 You can keep your Kentucky bluegrass shorter than indicated above, but it will require extra care to maintain a presentable look through the summer.
 When you mow low, the root system will likely be shallow and there is a greater risk of turf grass damage when soil moisture is minimal.
 You will have to be devoted to proper watering and fertilizing if you want to maintain a green lawn from spring to fall.
+A soil moisture meter can be used to gauge the level of moisture the lawn has received.

 Additionally, mowing shorter gives weeds the opportunity to grow.
 A taller lawn will shade out weeds and help deter their growth.
 A shorter mowed Kentucky bluegrass lawn may require you to battle weeds if you do not already have them under control.